AgustinCarcelen/bank-classification-study-case/README.md

 <p align="center"><img src="https://github.com/JosepTrota/JAL-repo/blob/main/Images/Profiling.png?raw=true"  height="400">

-We can already see some interesting trends.
+<p align="center"> > We can already see some interesting trends.
 The higher the profile, the least likely they are to take the offer or get overdraft protection</p>

 ## Models and their insights